-UT Works will enable the University to better manage its physical spaces, improve the delivery of mission-critical services, provide better and more useful data to drive capital projects, and streamline workflows across units and departments in the Senior Vice President and Chief Operating Officers and Financial and Administrative Services (FAS) portfolios.
-UT Works will replace both Facility and Asset Management Information System (FAMIS) and Work Order Request and Query System (WORQS).
+UT Works enables the University to better manage its physical spaces, improve the delivery of mission-critical services, provide better and more useful data to drive capital projects, and streamline workflows across units and departments in the Senior Vice President and Chief Operating Officers and Financial and Administrative Services (FAS) portfolios.
+UT Works replaced both Facility and Asset Management Information System (FAMIS) and Work Order Request and Query System (WORQS).

 Staff working in the following areas will use UT Works:

-The FAMIS and WORQS, the current tools used for physical space management, represent 20-year-old technologies that have reached their end of life and are not prepared to meet the future needs of the University as outlined in its 10-year strategic plan.
-UT Works will not only replace FAMIS and WORQS, but as part of this process, we are taking the opportunity to transform the way we support the University, not only through the implementation of best-in-class technology but also by reimagining how we provide our services to the university.
+The FAMIS and WORQS represented 20-year-old technologies that had reached their end of life and were not prepared to meet the future needs of the University as outlined in its 10-year strategic plan.
+UT Works not only replaced FAMIS and WORQS, but as part of this process, we are taking the opportunity to transform the way we support the University, not only through the implementation of best-in-class technology but also by re-imagining how we provide our services to the university.

 UT Works will support the following functions at UT: